The Adventure Starts Here

 How to play?

-- Create or log in to an account (returning after a break? all accounts created before 2020-02-02 were deleted; you'll need to sign up again)
+- Create an account (Returning after a break?
+All accounts created before 2020-02-02 were deleted; you'll need to sign up again)

 - Write about your expedition!

 Everyday, an algorithm generates a random coordinate from stock market data.
 That coordinate can be applied to every 1°×1° latitude/longitude graticule in the world, giving a point that might be in a field, a forest, a city, or even out at sea!
 Everyone in the world gets the same set of coordinates relative to their graticule.

 Each day, people try to get their nearest generated coordinate, for an adventure, to discover somewhere new, or to meet up with other geohashers.
 Afterwards, you can document your expedition.
 The rest of us would love to read your story, see your photos, and cheer your success (or commiserate with your failure)!
 Join the other 'spot spotters', be out standing in your field and use this wiki to document the daily coordinates (geohashes) you’ve been to or tried to reach.